elastic/elastic-serverless-forwarder/docs/README-AWS.md

 ## S3 event notification to SQS
 In order to set up an S3 event notification to SQS please look at the official documentation: https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html

-The event type to setup in the notification should be `s3:ObjectCreated:*`
+The event type to set up in the notification should be `s3:ObjectCreated:*`

 The Elastic Forwarder for Serverless Lambda doesn't need to be provided extra IAM policies in order to access S3 and SQS resources in your account: the policies to grant only the minimum required permissions for the Lambda to run are already defined in the SAM template when creating the Lamda from the Serverless Application Repository.